Bayernatoor/blockclock_mining_stats/README.md

 If you do not have **nano** installed simply open the **blockclock_slushpool.py** file with a text editor.

-Add your Slushpool Auth Token and your Blockclock IP address at the top of the file **(you'll see variables asking for that info, remove the text and the <> but keep them between the quotes " ". )**
+Add your Slushpool Auth Token and your Blockclock IP address at the top of the file **(you'll see variables asking for that info, remove the text and the < > but add the IP and Token within the  quotes - "IP". )**

 **Now save that file and close it**